 - To maximise performance (subsequently profitability), consider high-quality concentrate supplementation.

-Minimising acidosis and Maximise butterfats: Balancing the Ration
+Preventing acidosis at grass and Maximising butterfats: Balancing the Ration

-- It is recommended to supplement at grass with concentrates which are high in digestible fibre, for example, Sugar beet.
+- It is recommended to supplement at grass with concentrates that are high in digestible fibre, for example, Sugar beet.
 Especially where the grass is of good quality and readily digestible.

 - Improved milk protein levels can also be a result of increasing the level of the correct concentrates.